ZHzhang01/Minimax_JMLR/README.md

 ## Response to the reviewer

 > **Response:** We thank the reviewer for clarifying this concern.
-We agree that the proposed covariate-omission analysis is informative when it is interpreted as a stress test rather than as a formal test of proxy validity.
-Our previous response emphasized the identification caveat—that omitting covariates from $X$ may change the latent confounding structure for which the original $Z$ and $W$ were selected—but did not carry out the requested empirical diagnostic.
+The proposed covariate-omission analysis is informative when it is interpreted as a stress test rather than as a formal test of proxy validity.
 We have now added this analysis.
 >
 > Specifically, we keep the four proxy variables and their original allocation, $Z=(\texttt{pafi1},\texttt{paco21}),\qquad W=(\texttt{ph1},\texttt{hema1})$, fixed throughout the analysis.
 We remove complete raw-variable blocks from $X$ before imputation, dummy encoding, and standardization, and then refit every estimator from the raw data under each reduced $X$ specification.
 The estimator settings, sample splits, and random seeds are held fixed across omission scenarios.
 Thus, the reported changes are attributable to the information removed from $X$, rather than to changes in preprocessing, proxy allocation, or estimator tuning.
 >